Eastbourne Eagles: 2010s

+2020s

-In 2021, the Eagles competed in the SGB Championship 2021 (division 2) but withdrew from the league (on 26 August) because of financial problems.
+After the leagues were cancelled in 2020 due to the COVID-19 pandemic, the Eagles competed in the SGB Championship 2021 (division 2) but withdrew from the league on 26 August because of financial problems.
 Their results were expunged as were the NDL results of their junior side called the Eastbourne Seagulls.
+The last match was held on 31 July 2021.

+As of 2023, a consortium continued to search for a new venue to bring back speedway to Eastbourne and in 2024 the Arlington Staduium's owners (the Dugards) were approached to race NORA meetings.